About the Planning Commission

 - Urban Renewal & Community Development Agency (URCDA)

-The Urban Renewal & Community Development Agency (URCDA) is a special five member board of the city authorized under KRS 99.33-99.590 of the Kentucky Revised Statutes.
+The Urban Renewal & Community Development Agency (URCDA) is a special board of the city authorized under KRS 99.33-99.590 of the Kentucky Revised Statute and established under Paducah Code of Ordinances Section 34-121 through 34-123.
 URCDA members also serve as members of the Paducah Planning Commission.
 The remaining members of the Paducah Planning Commission serve as alternate members of URCDA.

 Specific powers and duties of the board include the ability to purchase, lease, or acquire any real or personal property by negotiation or eminent domain within the City of Paducah for the purposes of redevelopment.
 Property owned by Urban Renewal can then be sold, rented, repaired, or managed by the board.
 Urban Renewal also has the authority to obtain loans, grants, or other sources of funds for redevelopment projects.
 The board may also develop building sites, make infrastructure improvements, and demolish buildings among other duties listed in KRS 99.360.